 Are Mormons Christian?

 Claiming to be Christian, however, doesn’t automatically make Mormonism a Christian religion.
-Many other people and churches make this claim, but are not recognized as Christian by traditional Christian churches.
+Nor does including Jesus’ name in their church name.
+Many other people and churches make this claim or adopt Christian terminology, but are not recognized as Christian by traditional Christian churches.
 One example would be the Christian Identity Movement affiliated with white supremacy.

 The dictionary defines a Christian as “one who professes belief in the teachings of Jesus Christ.”
 In keeping with this commonly held definition, the key to determining whether Mormonism is Christian or not is ascertaining if its teachings are the ones Jesus taught.

 So, does the Mormon church teach what Jesus taught?
 One of the bedrock beliefs of Christianity is that the Bible accurately conveys Jesus’ teachings.
 It is the standard by which all beliefs need to be evaluated.

 Let’s take a look at some of the teachings of the Bible and compare them with LDS doctrine.